wowofbob/yesod-util/README.md

 postCreateNoteR :: Handler Value postCreateNoteR =

-  -- Wrap handler into MonadError instance which returns json (`returnJson`). runExceptV .
+  -- Wrap handler into 'MonadError' instance which returns json ('returnJson'). runExceptV .

     -- Explicitly say that there must be a json object provided.